checklist/checklist-support/docs/checklists/table-view.md

 ![](/assets/images/checklists/checklist-table-view-task-notes-open.png)

-Enter your notes or changes and click Save.
+Enter your notes or make the desired changes and click Save.

 ## Deleting Tasks
 To delete a task click on the Delete button (Trashcan) on the task itself: